 Biography of Ranking Member Kay Granger

-The first and only Republican woman to represent Texas in the U.S. House of Representatives, Granger was chosen by her colleagues to serve as Ranking Member of the powerful House Appropriations Committee in the 116th Congress.
-As the top Republican on the Committee, she is responsible for advocating for Republican Members and working with House leadership, the Senate and the White House to ensure the priorities of the American people are funded.
+In 2020, Granger was re-elected by her colleagues to serve as the Ranking Member of the powerful House Appropriations Committee in the 117th Congress.
+As the Committee’s Lead Republican since 2019, Granger advocates for Republican priorities and fiscal responsibility – while working closely with House leadership, the Senate, and the White House to ensure that the needs of the American people are properly met and funded.

 Granger was previously the first Republican woman to sit on the Defense Appropriations Subcommittee and went on to serve as the Chairwoman of the powerful subcommittee, which accounts for the majority of all federal funding appropriated by the Committee.
 As Chairwoman, Granger’s priorities were bolstering America’s military, supporting our service members and their families, and reversing harmful, arbitrary budget cuts to our national defense.
 She also previously served as the Chairwoman of the State and Foreign Operations Subcommittee, insisting on transparency in the State Department and diplomatic community, including in the probe into the attack on the U.S. diplomatic compound in Benghazi.